Phoenix Dog Bite Lawyer

 • Keeping the dog on a maximum six-foot leash when in public

-What Kind of Compensation Is Paid for a Dog Bite?
+What Compensation Do You Get for a Dog Bite?

 The costs that you may seek compensation for in a dog bite claim must be demonstrated to be a direct result of the dog bite and not a product of anything else.
 Things like medical bills, receipts, and doctors notes can be essential for proving this connection.